 Biscuits And The Broad Shouldered

-Toon Vos is a cultural anthropologist who is currently studying Islam and Arabic at Utrecht University.
-In 2016 he conducted two months of research on the Dutch chapter of the right-wing anti-Islam movement PEGIDA.
+In 2016, Toon Vos conducted two months of research on the Dutch chapter of the right-wing anti-Islam movement PEGIDA.
 By attending multiple PEGIDA rallies and demonstrations, Toon wanted to understand the motivations and history of the movement.
 Not to judge or prove a point, but simply out of curiosity.

 In Biscuits And The Broad Shouldered Toon explores the world of those who call themselves “concerned citizens”, but are referred to by others as “fascists”, or worse...